burgerga/INTOXICOM_Workshop_1/paper/paper.md

 and researchers working with adverse outcome pathways (AOPs).

 The workshop included presentations and working sessions around various topics.
-The the first workshop within the INTOXICOM implementation study conssisted of two parts.
+The first workshop within the INTOXICOM implementation study consisted of two parts.
 The first part of the workshop focussed on the application of FAIR solutions to toxicology databases and datasets.
 Part of this was describing the use of compact identifiers to link to specific records in databases in narratives such as project deliverables, e.g. in PARC [@citesForInformation:PARC].

-The second part adressed Adverse Outcome Pathways (AOPs) in the AOP-Wiki.
+The second part addressed Adverse Outcome Pathways (AOPs) in the AOP-Wiki.
 The workshop explored the FAIRification of AOPs and AOP-Wiki, making AOPs findable in more ways, and continues on the efforts of the CIAO project ([ciao-covid.net](https://ciao-covid.net/)) that assesses the FAIRness of AOPs [@citesForInformation:Carusi2023].
-The output of this part would be the FAIR Implementation Profile for AOPs.
+The output of this part would be FAIR Implementation Profile for AOPs.

 The deliverables for the workshop include: 1. this report; 2. a FAIR Implementation Profile for AOPs; and 3.